 Syngonium podophyllum Neon Robusta is an ever-green climber belonging to Africa.
 The plant is a popular indoor decorative vine and forms hanging baskets, terrariums, and table pots.
 The leaves have an iridescent pink shade on the upper side with pure green color underneath.
 Arrow-head juvenile leaves grow to get a mature multi-lobed appearance.
 The compact plant body grows dense, branchless stems having aerial roots or nodes for climbing.
 This low-maintenance and easy-to-propagate plant is suitable even for beginners.

 Earth Star (Bromeliad Cryptanthus)

-Cryptanthus bromeliads are a rather funky-looking houseplant with stiff, slightly coarse leaves.
+Cryptanthus bromeliads are rather funky-looking houseplants with stiff, slightly coarse leaves.
 Also known as Earth Star due to its interesting shape, the species is available in countless colorful and less colorful varieties.
-As an added bonus, they are not too difficult to care for at all when provided with the right conditions.
+As a bonus, they are not too difficult to care for at all when provided with the right conditions.